While I love exploring new places, there’s something special about travel in Germany that just gets me.

 8. When you travel in Germany, look for group discounts on travel/train tickets

 Likewise, look into special regional tickets for trains which get cheaper the more friends you bring.
 In Bavaria, we call this a “Bayern ticket”, but I know other states have them too.
-For us, you pay 25 euros for the first person, then 6 euros additional for every extra human you get on there, which means huge savings if you get up to 5 (the maximum) on the same ticket.
+For us, you pay 25 euros for the first person, then 7 euros additional for every extra human you get on there, which means huge savings if you get up to 5 (the maximum) on the same ticket.
 It’s also valid for unlimited train travel within that region, which means Godzilla-sized savings.
 For more info, you can click here for my full Bayern ticket guide.

 9. Water will cost you, and it’ll probably be fizzy